adamwong246/testeranto/README.md

  Then: circumference: 14
 ```

-### about

-Testeranto.ts a Typescript testing framework, akin to mocha, jasmine or jest.
-Unlike those projects, testeranto focuses on _specifing stateful logic with strong type bindings using a gherkin syntax_.

 ### the good parts

 Testeranto can test any statefull typescript, from individual classes to entire services, with the given-when-then format that we all know and love, and all without any dependencies- testeranto.ts is comprised entirely of <700 lines of typescript.